Gold digger: General

-There exist several cases where female public figures have been perceived as exemplars of the gold digger stereotype by the public.
+There exist several cases where female public figures have been perceived as exemplars of the gold digger stereotype.
 The best-known gold digger of the early 20th century was Peggy Hopkins Joyce.
 Joyce was a former show girl who married and divorced millionaires.
-She was characterized as a gold digger during her divorce battle with Stanley Joyce during the early 1920s.
+She was characterized as a "gold digger" during her divorce battle with Stanley Joyce during the early 1920s.
 Some have argued that she was the real-life inspiration for Lorelei Lee, the protagonist in Anita Loos’ 1925 novel Gentlemen Prefer Blondes which holds gold digging as a central theme.
 Additionally, some have contended that the term "gold digger" was coined to describe her.
 Former Olympian Eleanor Holm was dubbed the "swimming gold digger" for her divorce contest with Broadway impresario Billy Rose during the 1950s.
 The press and public described model/actress Anna Nicole Smith as a gold digger for marrying multi-millionaire octogenarian J. Howard Marshall II.
 There was even a book published as a Little Blue Book (Little Blue Book No. 1392, Confessions of a Gold Digger, by Betty Van Deventer, 1929).